virtual-labs/exp-structures-iiith/experiment/theory.md

 You can even define an array of structure variables like,

 ```
-            students_record students[100];
+            student_record students[100];
 ```

 Now, the individual elements of a structure variable can be addressed by the dot(.) operator.
 For example, the variable student1 can initialized using the following statements:

 ```
-            strcpy(student1.Name,"Abc");
+            strcpy(student1.name,"Abc");
-            student1.Roll=24;
+            student1.rollnumber=24;
             student1.gender='m';
-            strcpy(student1.Stream,"Computer Science");
+            strcpy(student1.stream,"Computer Science");
 ```

 An interesting thing to note is that the memory allocation for the whole structure is done contigously.
 So, size of one variable of type student_record is 100+4+1+100=205 bytes.
-And, if r1 and r2 are two variables of the structure struct_record, then writing r1=r2 is equivalent to copying the data in 205 bytes corresponding to r2 and copying them into r1.
+And, if r1 and r2 are two variables of the structure student_record, then writing r1=r2 is equivalent to copying the data in 205 bytes corresponding to r2 and copying them into r1.